 Misplaced items around campus find temporary shelter at the main Library Circulation Desk.
 Please bring any found items to the Library during regular hours.
 Students should notify either the Student Services Office or Facilities Office concerning any lost goods or materials left in locked areas.
-Items remaining "unclaimed" from the Lost & Found are donated to local charities at the end of each semester.
-Any student who suspects an item has been stolen should immediately file a report with the Student Services Office.
+The library staff donates items still "unclaimed" at the end of each semester.
+Any student who suspects an item has been stolen should at once file at a report with the Student Services Office.